 I live (mostly) by Michael Pollan’s advice to “eat all the junk food you want as long as you cook it yourself.”
 But Halloween is an exception.
 We live in a Sesame Street-like townhouse neighborhood in Washington, DC, so my kids can easily hit 100 houses while trick-or-treating.
 The candy haul is epic.
 My food-allergic son has always […]

-In a fit of housecleaning last spring, I recycled all my old food-allergy training files since they were 5+ years old.
-I figured it wouldn’t be very hard to find a good one-pager on the basics of food allergy and anaphylaxis in time for my annual teacher training.
-Wrong.
+UPDATE: FARE has created an excellent 15-minute online class: How to Save a Life: Recognizing and Responding to Anaphylaxis Original post: In a fit of housecleaning last spring, I recycled all my old food-allergy training files since they were 5+ years old.
+I figured it wouldn’t be very hard to find a good one-pager on […]